 3. Locate Free and Affordable Attractions

 Stay away from expensive attractions such as theme parks, and instead enjoy affordable attractions that can entertain your whole family for an entire day, such as a national park, a swimming hole, or a museum.
 Many towns also have a variety of free attractions – do your research on a state or city tourism website in advance so you don’t find yourself spending money to make up for your lack of planning.
+If you make your way through a major city, purchase a CityPass.
+You can visit the cities top attractions at a fraction of the cost.

 4. Stay With Family or Friends